Markuz1995/dataknow-customers/README.md

 ### Frontend Setup

-1. Navigate to the `client` directory.
+1. Navigate to the `frontend` directory.
 2. Install the dependencies:
    ```bash
    npm install